 Review Conversion Tracking!

-- See what’s working: AdWords conversion tracking lets you see which landing pages, campaigns, keywords, and ads are giving you the best ROI.
+- See what’s working: Ads conversion tracking lets you see which landing pages, campaigns, keywords, and ads are giving you the best ROI.

-- Test, test, test: With AdWords conversion tracking implemented, you can start to test things like landing page copy, button color, and other variables to drive up your conversions.
+- Test, test, test: With Ads conversion tracking implemented, you can start to test things like landing page copy, button color, and other variables to drive up your conversions.

 - Eliminate wastage: You now have visibility into how each ad is performing.
 If an ad is not showing a satisfactory ROI, simply cut it from your spend.